bassbeaver/gkernel-docs/docs/2_configuration.md

 For example, you need some timeout value for some process and you want this timeout be 30 sec on **prod** server and 60 sec on **dev** server.
 You need to pass this value to corresponding service (in `services` configuration block).
-In such case you can define `process_timeout` parameter, use it by name as service-factory parameter in `services` section and it's will be stored in `parameters` section.
+In such case you can define `timeout_value` parameter, use it by name as service-factory parameter in `services` section and it's will be stored in `parameters` section.
 So for different servers you should only change `parameters` section of config file.

 Example part of config file for **prod** server: